-Review your current prescriptions with your doctor and don’t take any new medications, including herbals and supplements, without confirming with your OB/GYN and pharmacist that they won’t harm your developing baby.
+Review your current prescriptions with your women’s health provider and don’t take any new medications, including herbals and supplements without confirming with your OB/GYN and pharmacist that they won’t harm your developing baby.

 Be careful with meats

-Undercooked meat can carry Listeria, which can lead to miscarriage and stillborn births.
+Undercooked meat can carry Listeria, which can lead to miscarriage and stillbirth.
 Babies born to moms with Listeriosis can experience serious birth defects, such as blood infections or organ lesions.
 Toxoplasmosis is a parasitic infection that also can lurk in undercooked meats.
 Additionally, toxoplasma can be found in soil.
 Better to use gloves when gardening than to try to scrub the dirt off and out from under nail.

-Ostermann advises cooking meats thoroughly, to an internal temperature of 165 degrees, or steaming hot and always erring on the side of caution with anything at the deli counter (meat or not), as Listeria outbreaks have been linked to salad bars and improperly washed fruits and vegetables.
+Dr. Mascola advises cooking meats thoroughly, to an internal temperature of 165 degrees, or steaming hot and always erring on the side of caution with many of the items at the deli counter (meat or not), as Listeria outbreaks have been linked to salad bars and improperly washed fruits and vegetables.

 Let someone else clean the cat litter

 Toxoplasma lurks in the feces of some infected cats.
 Pregnant women have reduced immunity, making them more vulnerable.
-Letting someone else pull scoop duty can help with birth defects prevention.
+Let someone else pull scoop duty to help prevent birth defects.

 Wash your hands

-Scrubbing your hands can fend off a slew of potential hazards to your unborn baby, most notably—you guessed it—toxoplasmosis but also things like Hepatitis and flu virus.
+Scrubbing your hands can fend off a slew of potential hazards to your unborn baby, most notably, toxoplasmosis but also things like Hepatitis and influenza virus.

-“Get your recommended 400 mcg of folic acid every day,” Ostermann said.
+“Get your recommended 400 mcg of folic acid every day,” Dr. Mascola said.
 “It can help prevent two serious birth defects: anencephaly and spina bifida.”

 Stay on track with vaccinations

 Being up-to-date on current vaccination recommendations can help keep your baby safe.
 Certain infections that can be prevented with vaccines may cause serious birth defects.
 Pertussis, influenza and COVID-19 are all vaccines you can receive while pregnant.

 Know your family history

-Have knowledge of your family’s history of birth defects and medical problems and convey that information to your physician.
+Have knowledge of your family’s history of birth defects and medical problems and convey that information to your women’s health provider.